 Located 4 miles west of Owensboro, Ben Hawes Park offers an archery range, nine- and 18-hole golf courses, and hiking and mountain bike trails among the recreational facilities available on its 297 acres; phone (270) 687-7134.

 Visitor Centers Owensboro-Daviess County Convention & Visitors Bureau 215 E. 2nd St. Owensboro, KY 42303.
 Phone:(270)926-1100 or (800)489-1131

-ShoppingTowne Square Mall, south of the bypass at 5000 Frederica St., numbers JCPenney and Macy's among its more than 60 stores.
+ShoppingTowne Square Mall, south of the bypass at 5000 Frederica St., includes more than 60 stores.
 Downtown Owensboro, along 2nd and 3rd streets, includes antique, gift, coffee and candy shops as well as bistros.

 Things to Do International Bluegrass Music Museum

-Members save up to 10% and earn Honors points when booking AAA/CAA rates!Hampton Inn & Suites by Hilton Downtown/Waterfront
+Members save up to 10% and earn Honors points when booking AAA rates!Hampton Inn & Suites by Hilton Downtown/Waterfront

 401 2nd St. Owensboro, KY 42301